Online Therapy vs. Self-Paced Courses: Which Is Right for Your Healing?

 A well-designed course provides something therapy often doesn’t: a structured sequence that you can work through at your own pace, between sessions, on your schedule, without waiting three weeks for the next appointment.

-Courses provide psychoeducation — the clinical frameworks that help you understand what happened to your nervous system and why you respond the way you do.
+Courses provide psychoeducation.
+The clinical frameworks that help you understand what happened to your nervous system and why you respond the way you do.
 They provide exercises and tools you can practice daily.
 They provide accessibility across time zones and schedules.
 They provide a lower cost per unit of learning than weekly therapy.

 A course is appropriate when you’re stable enough to engage with self-paced material.
 When you have a support network (even one trusted person) to process with if difficult material surfaces.
 When you want to build foundational knowledge and regulation skills before entering therapy.
 Or when you want to deepen and accelerate the work you’re already doing in session.